open-contracting/infrastructure/docs/guidance/example.md

 Each contracting process includes a `modifications` array which is used to list any changes to the duration, price, scope or other significant aspect of the contracting process.

-The modification example shows a change in duration using the `oldContractPeriod` and `newContractPeriod` fields.
+In the modification example below, a change in duration is shown, using the `oldContractPeriod` and `newContractPeriod` fields.

 ```eval_rst